01 of 15

 07 of 15

-Often referred to as "The Great Wall of India", Kumbhalgarh's imposing fort wall extends for more than 35 kilometers and is believed to be the second longest wall in the world (the Great Wall of China is the first).
+Often referred to as "The Great Wall of India", Kumbhalgarh's imposing fort wall extends for more than 35 kilometers and is the second longest continuous wall in the world (the Great Wall of China is the first).

-Kumbhalgarh is also famous for the fact that Maharana Pratap (grandson of Rana Kumbha) was born there, in 1540, in the mansion known as Jhalia ka Malia (Palace of Queen Jhali).
+Kumbhalgarh is also famous for the fact that legendary king and warrior Maharana Pratap (great great grandson of Rana Kumbha) was born there, in 1540, in the mansion known as Jhalia ka Malia (Palace of Queen Jhali).
 He succeeded his father Udai Singh II (the founder of Udaipur) as the ruler of Mewar.
-Unlike many surrounding rulers, he refused to concede to the Mughals despite Akbar's negotiations.
+Unlike many surrounding rulers, he refused to concede to the Mughals despite Emperor Akbar's negotiations.
 This resulted in the famous battle of Haldi Ghati in 1576, which played an important role in India's history.

 The fort is located just over two hours drive north of Udaipur, in Rajasthan's Rajsamand district.
 It's popularly visited on a day trip or side trip from Udaipur.
 It's possible to hire a car there from one of the numerous travel agencies.
 Many people combine visiting Kumbhalgarh with Haldi Ghati or the Jain temples at Ranakpur.Continue to 8 of 15 below.